-Early use of antiviral medications may help prevent lung failure in children with the flu, reduce hospitalizationsNovember 8th, 2012 in Diseases, Conditions, Syndromes /
+Early use of antiviral medications may help prevent lung failure in children with the flu, reduce hospitalizationsNovember 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Children hospitalized for the flu are much less likely to require breathing support from a mechanical ventilator if they receive antiviral drugs like oseltamivir (Tamiflu) as soon as possible after admission, according to researchers at Boston Children's Hospital.